-Homework Assignments: Problem sets will be assigned approximately once per week.
-All assignments will be posted in the Assignments section on Canvas and must be submitted through Canvas by the stated deadlines.
-Late submissions will not be accepted under any circumstances.
-To receive full credit, you must show all work-submitting only a final numerical answer will not be sufficient.
+Homework Assignments: A problem set will be assigned approximately once per week.
+All homework assignments will be posted in the Assignments section on Canvas and must be submitted via Canvas by the stated deadlines.
+Late submissions will not be accepted.
+To receive full credit, you must show all work; providing only a final numerical answer will not be sufficient.
 The lowest homework score will be dropped.
 Missed assignments cannot be made up after the deadline.